AdobeDocs/control-panel.en/help/subdomains-certificates/using/setting-up-new-subdomain.md

     >
     >If you want to create the records and submit the subdomain configuration later on, select the second statement then click **[!UICONTROL Submit later]**.
 You will then be able to resume the subdomain configuration directly from the subdomain management screen **[!UICONTROL Processing]** area.
     >
     >Note that DNS records to be placed on your server will be kept by Control Panel 30 days.
-Beyond that period, you will have to delegate the subdomain from scratch.
+Beyond that period, you will have to configure the subdomain from scratch.

 Once the subdomain is submitted, various checks and configuration steps  will be performed by the Control Panel.
 For more on this, see [](../../subdomains-certificates/using/setting-up-new-subdomain.md#subdomain-checks-and-configuration).